continuedev/continue/docs/docs/concepts/gui.md

 # GUI

+*TODO: Explain in detail what this is and what its purpose is*

+## One sentence definition

-The `GUI` enables you to guide steps and makes everything transparent, so you can review all steps that were automated, giving you the opportunity to undo and rerun any that ran incorrectly.
+The `Continue GUI` enables you to guide steps and makes everything transparent, so you can review all steps that were automated, giving you the opportunity to undo and rerun any that ran incorrectly.

+## What else to know

 **From GUI to Core**
 - Natural language instructions from the developer